getcarina/getcarina.com/_tutorials/010-wordpress-nginx-links.md

 ideal:

-- If multiple processes ran in a single container, an intermediary piece of software like [supervisord](http://supervisord.org/) would be needed to manage the multiple processes.
+- If multiple processes ran in a single container, an intermediary piece of software, like [supervisord](http://supervisord.org/), would be needed to manage the multiple processes.
 This added layer would go against one of the core aims of the Docker project: to use a solution that is granular, lightweight, and focuses on doing one thing well.

 - Single processes bind the life cycle of a container with the life cycle of the process itself.
-This connection means that if a process like NGINX fails, this fatal error directly impacts the state of the container itself, making debugging fairly straightforward.
+This connection means that if a process, like NGINX, fails, this fatal error directly impacts the state of the container itself, making debugging fairly straightforward.